mehulagg/gitlab/doc/user/project/clusters/add_remove_clusters.md

   --group=system:serviceaccounts
 ```

-## Configuring your Kubernetes cluster
+## Configure your Kubernetes cluster

 After [adding a Kubernetes cluster](add_remove_clusters.md) to GitLab, read this section that covers
 important considerations for configuring Kubernetes clusters with GitLab.